Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

 mean_uncer_map = np.mean(uncertainty_map, axis=-1)
 ```
 - If the uncertainty map is **multi-channel** (e.g., `(H, W, C)`), this step collapses it into **a single-channel grayscale** uncertainty map of shape `(H, W)`.
-- **Effect:** Some spatial information is lost, but you now have a single uncertainty value per pixel.
+- **Effect:** Some spatial information is lost, but we now have a single uncertainty value per pixel.

 ---